lhyleonghuiyu/CarND-Advanced-Lane-Lines/README.md

 2. Obtaining an optimal threshold for identifying the lane lines.
 The grey roads tended to affect the detection of lanes.
 In addition, yellow lane lines were particularly difficult to detect.
 As such, the HSV colorspace was used to detect the yellow lines, and YUV for white lines.
 Superimposing the results would produce a binary image that could detect both yellow and white lines.

 3. Lane line detection: the pipeline would tend to crash should it not be able to detect lane lines on a particular side of the road.
 As such, the thresholds were loosened in order to allow for the detection of lane lines.

+4. Using the cv2 and the ffmpeg library to read images resulted in different results.
+This is because cv2 has a default colorspace of BGR, while ffmpeg has a default colorspace of RGB.
+As such, it is imperative to ensure that the images fed through the pipeline are using a standardized colorspace, to prevent skewed results, despite having a working lane detection algorithm.